mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     d.
 Save the `server.xml` file.
 The server configuration is dynamically updated to reflect the change.

-11. In the browser in the VM, view the `/health` endpoint again to view the health status of the application.
+11. In a browser in the VM, view the `/health` endpoint again to view the health status of the application.

         http://localhost:9080/health